Howse Peak: Climbing

-Howse Peak is a dramatic mountain, rising over 1600 m above both the Mistaya River to the east and Howse Pass to the west, in only a few horizontal kilometres.
-It is also a formidable climbing challenge.
+Howse Peak rises over 1600 m above both the Mistaya River to the east and Howse Pass to the west, within only a few horizontal kilometres.
 The easiest route requires a 25 km hike up the Howse River and then a climb up a glacier on the west side of the peak.
 In addition, at least two high-quality, difficult (Grade V/VI) technical routes exist on the east side of the mountain.

 The first ascent was made on August 14, 1902 by J. Norman Collie, Hugh Stutfield, G.M.
 Weed, and Herman Woolley, guided by Hans Kaufmann.
 Starting from their camp at the foot of the peak, they began the ascent with a tiring two hour jaunt through the woods, continuing onto a rocky ridge that led up to the peak.
 However, they soon ran into two precipitous rock faces along the ridge.
 The first was tackled with little difficulty, the second however proved a more formidable challenge.
 With much time and effort expended, Kaufmann and Woolley managed to descend a 50-foot perpendicular rock chimney.
 The rest of the group however decided to descend into the valley before re-attaining the ridge further along.
 After a long snow grind interrupted by a few crevasses, they reached the summit eight hours from their starting point.
 "The summit is formed of a most enormous snow cornice running along the ridge for a great distance, and overhanging the terrific precipices which line the western side of Bear Creek above Waterfowl Lake."